 Following the thesis presentations and lunch (where we enjoyed a poster presentation), there was a short series of presentations by academic staff across the University.
 As with the Three Minute Thesis presentations, they were geared towards a general research audience, meaning I could understand the research that was being discussed.
 (I do enjoy a good general explanation of people’s research!)
 There was even a wee pitch for Bright Club, which I think more academics should participate in.
 (Like I did!)

 At the end of the formal conference day, winners for the Three Minute Madness (Matt Wale and David Whiteley), posters session (Iris Buunk), and staff presentations (Dan Ridley-Ellis) were announced.

 But it was the Principal’s Research Excellence Awards that I was interested in, as I found myself very hopeful that my name might be called.
 In part, because I knew for a fact that at least three people nominated me for the category of “Outstanding contribution to university life by a research student”.
-However, even though I knew I was nominated, and even though I was hopeful, I also knew that there were other students in the university who might have been just as outstanding as I believe I am.
+However, even though I knew I was nominated, and even though I was hopeful, I also knew that other students in the university might have been just as outstanding as I believe I am.

 The outstanding student award was the last one announced, and I was trying to convince myself not to be upset if I didn’t win.
 In fact, I had distracted myself so much that I hadn’t quite realised that my name had actually been called!